Logoi-Linguistics/Logoi-Linguistics/README.md

 This-is-translated-to-Lisp. ; This is editorial. % This is editorial.

-(This is an experimental short-form macro syntax.
-Contemplate with caution!)
+This is an experimental short-form Macro syntax.

 ;
 ; "Hello, World!", Defined: